a-flyleaf/ygbtdm/au/vii.md

 Mhm.

-Idly Sequitur wonders if anyone's noticed either of them gone.
+Idly Sequitur wonders if anyone's noticed either of them are gone.
+How long *has* it been, anyway...?

 <figure><img src="https://via.placeholder.com/400x150.png" alt=""/>
 <figcaption><span class="x">Image: </span>They start to get up. [speech bubble?]</figcaption></figure>